hannah0wang/regex-to-fa/README.md

 expression into an equivalent Non-deterministic Finite Automaton.
 The NFA represents the behavior and patterns defined by the input regular expression.
 Acceptable input includes any lowercase alphabet character, set of parentheses, Kleene star, and alternation.
-By leveraging algorithms and parsing techniques, the program endeavors to decipher userprovided regular expressions, character by character.
+By leveraging algorithms and parsing techniques, the program endeavors to decipher user-provided regular expressions, character by character.
 The accepted input encompasses the language of lowercase alphabet characters, parentheses for grouping and precedence, the Kleene star (*) denoting zero or more occurrences, and the alternation symbol (|) offering choice or branching possibilities within the regex pattern.